JeffML/chessPGN/CONTRIBUTING.md

-# Contributing to chess.js
+# Contributing to chessPGN

 Thank you for considering contributing to the project.

-Please use the [issue tracker](https://github.com/jhlywa/chess.js/issues) for:
+Please use the [issue tracker](https://github.com/jeffml/chessPGN/issues) for:

 - Bug reports
 - Feature requests